A celebration and competition, 2 pm April 26th, at SPACE Theatre.

 Corner of West Perkins at Dora

-Ukiah Valley residents were inspired to hold a festival celebrating haiku because Ukiah and haiku are palindromes.
+Ukiah Valley residents were inspired to hold a festival celebrating haiku because Ukiah and haiku are palindromes, the same word spelled forward or backward.
 It also provides an opportunity to celebrate the area’s natural beauty, a common theme in haiku.
 Anyone who has stopped to notice some wonder of the natural world or wants to share a reflective moment can write a haiku.

 More haiku from previous festivals can be accessed on the festival website, ukiaHaiku.org.
 The website also has information on crafting haiku, including links to a video presentation by Jane Reichhold.
 2015 ukiaHaiku booklets, containing all the winning haiku from this year’s Festival, will be sold at the event.
 All sales help support the ukiaHaiku Festival.

 The major sponsor of this year’s ukiaHaiku Festival is Haiku Vineyards, with additional support provided by Susan Sparrow and Hal Zina Bennett, Write From the Heart; OCO Time and Peace Cafe, Ukiah; Savings Bank of Mendocino County; Mendocino Book Company, Ukiah; Schat's Bakery, Ukiah; Ukiah Folding Organization; SPACE: School of Performing Arts and Cultural Education, Ukiah; and Ukiah Natural Foods.